 - (e) Construction and practices normal or necessary for farming, irrigation, and ranching activities, including agricultural service roads and utilities on shorelands, construction of a barn or similar agricultural structure, and the construction and maintenance of irrigation structures including but not limited to head gates, pumping facilities, and irrigation channels: Provided, that a feedlot of any size, all processing plants, other activities of a commercial nature, alteration of the contour of the shorelands by leveling or filling other than that which results from normal cultivation, shall not be considered normal or necessary farming or ranching activities.
 A feedlot shall be an enclosure or facility used or capable of being used for feeding livestock hay, grain, silage, or other livestock feed, but shall not include land for growing crops or vegetation for livestock feeding and/or grazing, nor shall it include normal livestock wintering operations; - (f) Construction or modification of navigational aids such as channel markers and anchor buoys; - (g) Construction on shorelands by an owner, lessee or contract purchaser of a singlefamily residence for their own use or for the use of their family, which residence does not exceed a height of thirty-five feet above average grade level and which meets all requirements of the state agency or local government having jurisdiction thereof, other than requirements imposed pursuant to chapter 90.58 RCW.
 "Single-family residence" means a detached dwelling designed for and occupied by one family including those structures and developments within a contiguous ownership which are a normal appurtenance.
 An "appurtenance" is necessarily connected to the use and enjoyment of a single-family residence and is located landward of the ordinary high water mark and the perimeter of a wetland.
 On a statewide basis, normal appurtenances include a garage; deck; driveway; utilities; fences; installation of a septic tank and drainfield and grading which does not exceed two hundred fifty cubic yards and which does not involve placement of fill in any wetland or waterward of the ordinary high water mark.
 Local circumstances may dictate additional interpretations of normal appurtenances which shall be set forth and regulated within the applicable master program.
-Construction authorized under this exemption shall be located landward of the ordinary high water mark; - (h) Construction of a dock, including a community dock, designed for pleasure craft only, for the private noncommercial use of the owner, lessee, or contract purchaser of single-family and multiple-family residences.
+Construction authorized under this exemption shall be located landward of the ordinary high water mark; - (h)Construction of a dock, including a community dock, designed for pleasure craft only, for the private noncommercial use of the owner, lessee, or contract purchaser of single-family and multiple-family residences.
 A dock is a landing and moorage facility for watercraft and does not include recreational decks, storage facilities or other appurtenances.
 This exception applies if either:

-- (i) In salt waters, the fair market value of the dock does not exceed two thousand five hundred dollars; or - (ii) In fresh waters the fair market value of the dock does not exceed ten thousand dollars, but if subsequent construction having a fair market value exceeding two thousand five hundred dollars occurs within five years of completion of the prior construction, the subsequent construction shall be considered a substantial development for the purpose of this chapter.
+- (i) In salt waters, the fair market value of the dock does not exceed two thousand five hundred dollars; or - (ii) In fresh waters the fair market value of the dock does not exceed: - (A) Twenty-two thousand five hundred dollars (\$22,500) for docks that are constructed to replace existing docks, are of lesser square footage than the existing dock being replaced; or - (B) Eleven thousand two hundred (\$11,200) dollars for all other docks constructed in fresh waters.

+However, if subsequent construction occurs within five years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specie above, the subsequent construction shall be considered a substantial development for the purpose of this chapter.